Abigail’s Party (1977) dir. Mike Leigh

 w/ Bette Midler, Casey Affleck, Jamie Lee Curtis, William Fichtner, Danny DeVito, Marcus Thomas, Neve Campbell, Kathleen Wilhoite, Will Ferrell, Melissa McCarthy

 “Drowning Mona drowns itself in humor that never rises above sitcom level,” says a typical review.
 As if there’s only one quality of TV sitcom.
 I find the characters in Drowning Mona immediately engaging, real hoots each one, caught in the mean web of small town life.
-Curtis and Fichtner are tops, as is Marcus Thomas as the no-good Dearly son.
+Curtis and Fichtner are tops, as is Marcus Thomas as the no-good son in the no-good Dearly clan.
 Midler plays shark-like matriarch Mona Dearly, the murdered title character, and gets to be really crass—a genuine nastiness Disney disallowed of her in the 1980s.
 And Affleck’s cuteness plays right into Mona’s constant berating of him as an “ass-kiss.”
 Look for Melissa McCarthy’s cameo at the diner.
-Kathleen Wilhoite (Witchboard) proves yet again she deserves more film roles.
+Kathleen Wilhoite (Witchboard) proves she deserves more film roles.
 There’s so much personality in every scene as the quasi-mystery plot zips along, rich with color and clever details.

 Eating Raoul (1982) dir.
 Paul Bartel